consolebuddy/cross-source-record-linking/README.md

-# Cross-Source Record Linker — Flexible v5
+# Cross-Source Record Linker — Flexible Schema

 This is the **full** build (no placeholders).
 It includes:
 - Auto-detection + manual mapping UI